 When stressful periods are prolonged, the body can lose the ability to shut off the alert that says something is wrong: what we call the “fight or flight” response.
 Say you send a soldier to a war zone.
 The soldier’s job is to shoot the enemy.
 When the enemy approaches, the soldier starts to shoot.
 But if the soldier is there fighting for days, weeks, years, and his job is to keep shooting, at some point he stops recognizing who is an enemy or who is an ally.
 He will shoot anybody.
 Likewise, the body loses the ability to recognize what is good and what is not good.
 Stressful life events are often a main factor in the onset of an autoimmune condition, like ALS, MS, lupus, or rheumatoid arthritis.
-When a person has experienced shocking, perhaps life-threatening, events such as being attacked or surviving in a war zone, he or she may exhibit PTSD symptoms.
+When a person has experienced shocking, perhaps life-threatening, events such as being attacked or surviving in a war zone, he or she may exhibit PTSD symptoms or panic attacks.

 When a person is under chronic stress, the liver has to work much harder.
 We rely on the liver to clean the blood, but if it gets tired out, it can’t do its job.
 So toxins don’t always come from outside the body; they can come from stress, when the body becomes more acidic and toxic, increasing inflammation and risk of cancer.
 Liver Qi problems are a major factor in women’s health problems, including PMS and PMDD.